bdecon/econ_data/bd_CPS/README.md

 <a name="overview"/>

-##### Overview
+#### Overview

 **UPDATE: v0.2.1 released.** The bd CPS is a series of jupyter notebooks I wrote to work with monthly Current Population Survey public use microdata.
-If the notebooks, or any parts of them, could be helpful to you, please feel free to use them or modify them in any way.
+If the notebooks, or any part of them, could be helpful to you, please feel free to use them or modify them in any way.
 When set up correctly, the notebooks generate annual feather format files, for the years from 1989-present, which contain cleaned-up partial extracts of CPS data.
 The microdata files can be downloaded from the [US Census Bureau's CPS FTP page](https://thedataweb.rm.census.gov/ftp/cps_ftp.html).

 The notebooks include: